jyztintan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User Executes "Add client...."
-Command:
+1. User Executes `add ...` Command:
-2. System adds use profile to local storage and replies to user with success message.
+2. System adds user profile to `Realodex` and replies to user with a success message.
     Use case ends.

 **Extensions**

-* 1a.
-Name exceeds the length constraints.
+* 1a. `Name` does not contain fully alphanumeric characters.
     * 1a1.
-Realodex throws an error and requests shorter name representation.
+Realodex throws an error and highlights the format to user.
     * 1a2.
 User enters new data.
     * Use case resumes from step 1.

-* 1b.
-Name Length is not fully English.
+* 1b. `Name` contains erroneous whitespace at front or back.
     * 1b1.
-Realodex throws an error and requests for only English input.
-    * 1b2.
-User enters new data.
+Realodex fixes this for user without errors.
-      * Use case resumes from step 1.
+    * Use case ends.

-* 1c.
-Name contains erraneous whitespace.
+* 1c. `Name` is not capitalized.
     * 1c1.
-Realodex throws a warning and fixes this for user.
+Realodex fixes this for user without errors.
     * Use case ends.

-* 1d.
-Name is not capitalized.
+* 1d. `Name` is blank.
     * 1d1.
-Realodex throws a warning and fixes this for user.
+Realodex throws an error and highlights the format to user.
+    * 1d2.
+User enters new data.
-    * Use case ends.
+    * Use case resumes from step 1.

-* 1e.
-Name is not in expected format.
+* 1e. `Phone` contains non-integer characters.
     * 1e1.
 Realodex throws an error and highlights the format to user.
     * 1e2.
 User enters new data.
     * Use case resumes from step 1.

-* 1f.
-Address is not fully English
+* 1f. `Phone` is less than three characters.
     * 1f1.
-Realodex throws an error and requests for only English input.
+Realodex throws an error and highlights the format to user.
     * 1f2.
 User enters new data.
     * Use case resumes from step 1.

-* 1g.
-Address exceeds the length constraints
+* 1g. `Phone` is blank.
     * 1g1.
-Realodex throws an error and requests shorter address representation.
+Realodex throws an error and highlights the format to user.
     * 1g2.
 User enters new data.
     * Use case resumes from step 1.

-* 1h.
-Address is not capitalized for each part.
+* 1h. `Income` is negative
     * 1h1.
-Realodex throws a warning and fixes this for user.
+Realodex throws an error and highlights the format to user.
+    * 1h2.
+User enters new data.
     * Use case ends.

-* 1i.
-Income is not in SGD
+* 1i. `Income` contains non-integer characters.
-    * 1i.
-Realodex throws an error and requests a SGD value.
+    * 1i1.
+Realodex throws an error and highlights the format to user.
     * 1i2.
 User enters new data.
-    * Use case ends.
+    * Use case resumes from step 1.

-* 1j.
-Income is negative
+* 1j. `Income` is blank.
     * 1j1.
-Realodex throws an error and requests a positive income value.
+Realodex throws an error and highlights the format to user.
     * 1j2.
 User enters new data.
     * Use case ends.

-* 1k.
-Additonal notes exceed length constraints.
+* 1k. `Email` is not in the valid format.
     * 1k1.
-Realodex throws an error and requests a shorter input.
+Realodex throws an error and highlights the format to user.
     * 1k2.
 User enters new data.
+    * Use case resumes from step 1.

+* 1l. `Email` is blank.
+    * 1l1.
+Realodex throws an error and highlights the format to user.
+    * 1l2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1m. `Address` is blank.
+    * 1m1.
+Realodex throws an error and highlights the format to user.
+    * 1m2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1n. `Family` contains non-integer characters.
+    * 1n1.
+Realodex throws an error and highlights the format to user.
+    * 1n2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1o. `Family` is negative or zero.
+    * 1o1.
+Realodex throws an error and highlights the format to user.
+    * 1o2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1p. `Family` is blank.
+    * 1p1.
+Realodex throws an error and highlights the format to user.
+    * 1p2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1q. `Tag` is not `buyer` or `seller`.
+    * 1q1.
+Realodex throws an error and highlights the format to user.
+    * 1q2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1r. `Tag` is blank.
+    * 1r1.
+Realodex throws an error and highlights the format to user.
+    * 1r2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1s. `HOUSING_TYPE` is not in any of 'HDB', 'CONDOMINIUM', 'LANDED PROPERTY' or 'GOOD CLASS BUNGALOW'.
+    * 1s1.
+Realodex throws an error and highlights the format to user.
+    * 1s2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1t. `HOUSING_TYPE` is blank.
+    * 1t1.
+Realodex throws an error and highlights the format to user.
+    * 1t2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1u.
+Additional notes exceed length constraints.
+    * 1u1.
+Realodex throws an error and requests a shorter input.
+    * 1u2.
+User enters new data.
     * Use case ends.

+* 1v. `Birthday` is not in the valid format.
+    * 1v1.
+Realodex throws an error and highlights the format to user.
+    * 1v2.
+User enters new data.
+    * Use case resumes from step 1.

+* 1w. `Birthday` is blank.
+    * 1w1.
+Realodex throws an error and highlights the format to user.
+    * 1w2.
+User enters new data.
+    * Use case resumes from step 1.

 **Use case: Delete a person**